ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 and "this book is by Plato, so all books by Homer must be earlier in the shelf".
 The formalised algorithm that uses these deductions is called [binary search]{.term}.
 It is a very common choice for a first algorithm to teach students, so you may have seen it before.
-For the example of a book shelf sorted alphabetically from left to right, binary search would be described as such:
+For the example of a book shelf sorted alphabetically from left to right, binary search can be described as such:

 - Compare the middle book in the shelf to the one we are looking for.
     - if the middle book is the one we are looking for, our search is done!